 - Notify the driver and other interested parties

 Note that in this example, the orchestration tool is moving data and invoking application components to accomplish the desired business outcome.
-The responsibility of the orchestrator is to invoke the right process at the right time, ensure that one process completes successfully before the next one starts, and provide visualization and management of the workflow.
+The responsibility of the orchestrator is to:

-If you examine the steps described above, you may recognize similarities to other processes and tools called by different names; like data pipelines or schedules or even batch.
-A major reason for this new term is to make it very clear that new platforms, technologies and data sources are very much a part of orchestration.
-Whether it is cloud, containerization, data and analytics, streaming and microservices architectures, they are all very integral part of workflow orchestration.
+A major reason for this new term is to make it very clear that new platforms, technologies, and data sources are very much a part of orchestration.
+Whether it is cloud, containerization, data and analytics, streaming and microservices architectures, they are all very integral part of application workflow orchestration.

 Support an “as-code” approach